 About Fujita Memorial Garden

-The property completed in 1921 was the villa of a successful businessman, Kenichi Fujita (藤田謙一).
-The garden has a size of 21,800 square meters which makes it the second biggest garden in North-Eastern Japan (just smaller than the Motsuji Temple‘s garden in Hiraizumi.
+The property, completed in 1921, was the villa of a successful businessman, Kenichi Fujita (藤田謙一).
+The garden covers 21,800 square meters, making it the second-largest in northeastern Japan (just behind Motsuji Temple’s garden in Hiraizumi).

 On the ground of the property, there is a Japanese-style house surrounded by a Japanese garden and a Western-style house with a Western-style garden.